BorelEnzo/BorelEnzo.github.io/CTFs/CSC_BE_2018/pdf_weak_enc/index.md

 ### [~$ cd ..](../)

-The statement of the challenges tells us that the PDF file has been encrypted with a 32 bytes random password.
+The statement of the challenge tells us that the PDF file has been encrypted with a 32 bytes random password.
 The goal is not to guess the password, but to break the weak PDF encryption.
 A hint is given: the first byte of the key is 0x30

 By looking inside the document using `nano`, we found the following elements: